Opioid epidemic: Myanmar

 In May 2020, Myanmar and the U.N.
 Office of Drugs and Crime (UNODC) announced that, over the previous three months, police had confiscated illicit drugs with a street value estimated at hundreds of millions of dollars.
 Most was methamphetamine.
 They also seized 3,750 liters (990 US gallons) of the potent opiate liquid methylfentanyl.

 Iran

 In 2022, Iran had the highest rate of nonmedical opium use in the world.
-Proximity to opiates produced in Afghanistan and Pakistan make Iranian society vulnerable to opiate addiction.
+Proximity to opiates produced in Afghanistan and Pakistan make Iranian society vulnerable to opiate addiction in the past, however since the Taliban since coming into power in Afghanistan has cracked down on opium poppy cultivation and opioid use, potentially lowering the risk of the neighbouring countries sourcing a supply.

+Oceania

+Australia

+In Australia, approximately 60% of drug related deaths are attributed to opioids; a vast majority of which are legal pharmaceuticals such as oxycodone (commonly as Targin ER or Endone) and codeine (Panadeine, Nurofen Plus) rather than illicit heroin or fentanyl.
+Monash University has claimed that opioids are over-prescribed in Australia, and cited a clinical trial which found that patients with chronic low-back pain or that of the neck experienced a minimal or no difference between oxycodone and placebo in terms of pain management.

+Daily in Australia, hospitals receive approximately 150 patients who are experiencing opioid-related health issues, with 3 dying.
+In 2016-17, 15.4 million prescriptions of opioids were given to 3.1 million Australians; an increase in prescriptions, but generally for lower oral morphine equivalent than in prior years.

+Possession of illicit opioids such as heroin and fentanyl, as well as diverted pharmaceutical opioids, is decriminalized in the Australian Capital Territory.
+Supervised injection sites, pill testing, and opioid-assisted therapy for opioid use disorder are available in varying parts of the country.

 Europe

 In 2017, in Europe, prescription opioids accounted for three‐quarter of overdose deaths, which represented 3.5% of total deaths among 15-39-year-olds.
 While deaths from overdoses related to illicit fentanyl and oxycodone are relatively rare in the UK and Europe, fatal outcomes from opioid intoxications have seen a moderate increase since 2015.
 In continental Europe, the rise of deaths as a result of opioid/opiate use had been partly due to chronic illnesses of addicts 40 years and older, but some of the recent deaths were experienced by younger users experimenting with 'designer drugs'.
 Generally speaking, the use of fentanyl by addicts in Europe has been rare as of 2022, but at the same time general deaths from opioid use have increased by 177% since 2019.
 As in other parts of the Western world, the COVID-19 pandemic has brought a reduced availability of therapies for addicts, but at the same time increased the availability of synthetic opioids on the black market.